The-EJ-Factor/Spidermouse/README.md

 also this program adds momentem to the mouse your shot is effected by your current x momentum and how far you are from the cieling your shot is also affected by pressing the [Left] and [right] arrow keys

+press [pg up] to toggle on and off press [end] to stop the program compleatly